Luan Peres

-Luan Peres Petroni (born 19 July 1994), known as Luan Peres ([luˈɐ̃n ˈpɛɾes]), is a Brazilian professional footballer who plays for Süper Lig club Fenerbahçe.
+Luan Peres Petroni (born 19 July 1994), known as Luan Peres ([luˈɐ̃n ˈpɛɾes]), is a Brazilian professional footballer who plays for Série A club Santos.
 Mainly a centre-back, he can also play as a left-back.

 Career

 Portuguesa

 Born in São Paulo, Luan Peres began his career on Portuguesa, being promoted to the main squad in July 2013, as a backup to Rogério.
 He alternated between the first-team and the under-20s in the following years, being named on the bench for the club's last matches of 2014 Série B, but remaining an unused substitute as his side suffered relegation.

 After being included in the 28-man list for the 2015 Campeonato Paulista, Luan Peres made his professional debut on 8 April, starting in a 3–0 away loss against São Paulo.
 On 24 August, after becoming a regular starter during the club's Série C campaign, he signed a new contract until July 2018.

 Luan Peres scored his first senior goal on 16 February 2016, in a 2–1 Campeonato Paulista Série A2 home defeat of Velo Clube.
 In June, he rescinded his contract with Lusa, after having unpaid wages.